 Work to be undertaken includes studying EOBR use in other jurisdictions, risks, and benefits of EOBRs, their impact on various stakeholders, and assessing the needs and requirements of government and industry.

 Canada has been watching and continues to monitor developments in the U.S., and remains hopeful that a universal, North American standard will emerge governing the bilateral use of EOBRs -- even if our respective HOS regulations diverge significantly in the coming months.
 It should be noted that despite adopting a Canadian federal standard for HOS in 2007, several provinces have yet to harmonize intra-provincial rules with the national standard.
+Still Some Concerns

 Still, not everyone is as certain as CTA that EOBRs will finally level the playing field.
 Some carriers fear productivity decreases might outweigh the paperwork-reduction and level-playing-field benefits.
 At least one major refrigerated carrier from southern Ontario has tried but since removed the black boxes from trucks in its LTL division, citing impossible scheduling constraints related to delays experienced in loading and unloading.